• Skip to primary navigation

 Phlox grows really well in my garden.
 I like how it spills over the edging onto the pathway.

 Of course, this area blooms in April and May.
-That’s when it is at its peal.
+That’s when it is at its peak.
 June through September, it is a cool bower with lush green colors and shade.
 I like to sit on the bench tucked into the corner of the garden and enjoy watching the birds or the butterflies in the butterfly garden immediately in front of me.

 Simple Garden Design Is Better

 This is a really simple landscaping idea for a tough area.
-Often, I flip through gardening magazines or scroll Pinterest and see really elaborate gardens or gardens designed with lots of high-need plants.
+Often, I flip through gardening magazines or scroll through Pinterest and see really elaborate gardens or gardens designed with lots of high-maintenance plants.
 Well, those plants won’t survive a Virginia summer, especially since I can’t water this area – the hose doesn’t reach!
 I need tough plants that are already acclimated to my climate.

 That’s why I love the native plants for hillsides like this.
 Not only are they more likely to thrive in my soil and climate, but they look right at home as if the woods fade into formal paths beyond.
 It was a happy accident, I admit.
 I’m not very good at garden design.
 But I’m pleased with this lovely hillside garden, and I hope you can use some of the ideas for your own garden, too.